Peripheral Artery Disease Causes

 Additional risk factors for peripheral artery disease include having a family history of heart disease, stroke, or peripheral artery disease, as well as having high amounts of fat, cholesterol, or sugar in the blood.
 People who are physically inactive, consume a high number of alcoholic beverages, and have poor nutrition may also have an elevated risk of developing a cardiovascular condition.

-Tampa General Hospital has been named the #1 Hospital in Tampa Bay and one of America's Best Hospitals for Cardiology & Heart Surgery by U.S. News & World Report.
+Tampa General Hospital has been named the #1 Hospital in Tampa Bay and one of America's Best Hospitals for Cardiology & Heart Surgery by U.S. News & World Report for 2020-21 and has earned this distinction every year since 2008.
 To find a cardiovascular specialist at TGH, use our Physician Finder.
 One of our specialists can help you control your peripheral artery disease or other condition.
 They will create an individualized treatment plan for you that will work to manage your symptoms and start to address the effects of peripheral artery disease.